If you plan to graduate soon with a bachelor's degree in K-12 education, how can you create a professional resume -- one that stands out?

-This is a great question and one that definitely comes up a lot especially from college students about to graduate.
 As you prepare to join the professional work force for the first time, you do want to make sure that you are making a great impression on every single person who has your resume in hand.
 Since your resume is the number one way that a potential employer gets to know you, it is important that you create one that really showcases your talents, experiences and education.

-You will find that there are conflicting opinions on what should go on a resume and some things are really a matter of personal preference.
-For example, some people will tell you to include your references on your resume, while others will say that if an employer would like to check your references, they will ask you for them.
+You may find that there are conflicting opinions on what should go on a resume and some things are really a matter of personal preference.
+For example, some people may tell you to include your references on your resume, while others might say that if an employer would like to check your references, they can ask you for them.
 I would not stress over these kinds of details, instead do what you are comfortable with or what feels right to you.
 The one thing that is not negotiable is to be sure your resume is edited to perfection.
 Have several eyes look it over for you before you send it out.
 You may even consider having it professionally edited.
 Nothing says carelessness like a spelling error on a teacher's resume.
 Beyond that, here are 10 suggestions of categories to include to help you build an amazing resume and land teaching jobs.

 Awards--This category may not be relevant to everyone, but it is important to include any awards you have received if that is the case.
 This could be academic or professional, and can go as far back as high school, if necessary.

 Contact Information--Of course this one should go without saying, but be sure you include your mailing address, an email address and a phone number.

 Education--Another given.
 Your education section, however, should not only include the degree you've earned, but also any areas of focus, concentrations or minors from college.